kmarusek/Bevi/wp-content/plugins/post-smtp/readme.txt

 == Changelog ==

+= 2.5.1 - 2023-05-10 =
+**NEW**

+* Added a link to learn more about migration.
+* Added a condition to initiate the migration and logging only if the new custom table exists.

+**IMPROVEMENTS**

+* Improved database migration process to handle potential failures.

+= 2.5.0 - 2023-05-09 =
+**NEW**

+* Introducing a new log section that is both lightweight and optimized, capable of accommodating millions of entries.
+* Added a migration wizard to help move existing logs to new custom tables from the old version.

 = 2.4.9 - 2023-04-27 =
 **FIXES**

 * Uncaught Error: Cannot use object of type WP_Error as array
 * Fixed deprecation notice for PHP Version > 8.0

 **IMPROVEMENTS**

 * Added condition for notice on how to fix broken emails

 = 2.4.8 - 2023-04-17 =